World Tag League (NJPW): 2025

+Winners of the 2025 World Tag League, Zack Sabre Jr. and Ryohei Oiwa, shown here with the trophies.

-The 2025 edition of the World Tag League will take place between November 20 and December 14.
-It features sixteen teams divided across two blocks, with the top two teams from each block moving on to the semifinals.
-The winners of those two matches would go on to face each other in the finals.
-The league will feature the World Tag League debuts of IWGP Tag Team Champions Knock Out Brothers (Yuto-Ice and Oskar), El Desperado, Drilla Moloney, and All Japan Pro-Wrestling guest competitor Shuji Ishikawa.
+The 2025 edition of the World Tag League took place between November 20 and December 14.
+It featured sixteen teams divided across two blocks, with the top two teams from each block moving on to the semifinals.
+The winners of those two matches went on to face each other in the finals.
+This edition featured the World Tag League debuts of IWGP Tag Team Champions Knock Out Brothers (Yuto-Ice and Oskar), El Desperado, Drilla Moloney, and All Japan Pro-Wrestling guest competitor Shuji Ishikawa.
+This year was also distinguished by its setup to the formation of Unbound Co. in January, as remnant members of the disbanded Los Ingobernables de Japón & Bullet Club teamed with one another.